 1. When organizing a trip / outing make sure a trip/outing slip is completed.
 This includes details about the trip and a section for parents to give their consent.
 These slips must be returned before the event takes place and must be brought on the trip with the completed group information / consent forms.

 2. Ensure that there is adequate insurance for the work and activities.

 • A group of children or young people under sixteen should not be left unattended at any time.

 • Avoid being alone with an individual child or young person for a long time.
 If there is a need to be alone with a child or young person (e.g. first aid or he / she is distressed) make sure that another worker knows where you are and why.

 • At no time should a volunteer or worker from any external organisation arrange to meet a young person away from the activity without someone else being there.

-• As such meetings should be planned and have the approval of a member of the Committee (this must be someone other than the organiser themselves).
+• As such meetings should be planned and have the approval of a member of the Board (this must be someone other than the organizer themselves).

 • Teenage assistants should always be supervised.